Patrick Mahomes: Early life

 Mahomes was born on September 17, 1995, in Tyler, Texas.
 His father is Pat Mahomes, a former Major League Baseball (MLB) pitcher, and his mother is Randi Martin.
 Mahomes has a younger brother, Jackson, who is a social media influencer.
 Mahomes's parents got divorced in 2006.
-His half-brother through his father, Graham Walker, plays football at Brown University.
+His half-brother through his father, Graham Walker, plays football at Rice University after transferring from Brown University.
 He is also the godson of former MLB pitcher LaTroy Hawkins, who was his father's teammate on the Minnesota Twins.
 Mahomes is biracial.
 His father is black and his mother is white.

 Mahomes attended Whitehouse High School in Whitehouse, Texas.
 He played football, baseball, and basketball.
 Mahomes believes that training in pitching and playing basketball improved his quarterback skills.

 Growing up, Mahomes was a fan of the Dallas Cowboys.

 In football, he had 4,619 passing yards, 50 passing touchdowns, 948 rushing yards, and 15 rushing touchdowns as a senior in high school.
 In baseball, he threw a no-hitter with 16 strikeouts in a game his senior year.
 He was named the Maxpreps Male Athlete of the Year for 2013–2014.

 Mahomes was rated by Rivals.com as a three-star football recruit and was ranked as the 12th best dual-threat quarterback in his class.
 He received offers from Texas Tech, Rice, and Houston.
 He committed to Texas Tech University.
 Mahomes was also a top prospect for the 2014 Major League Baseball draft, but he was not expected to be selected high due to his commitment to Texas Tech.
 He was selected by the Detroit Tigers in the 37th round of the 2014 MLB draft, but he did not sign a contract.